Select Page

 THE DRAGONS

-From the Healing Racism Toolkit: THE PURPOSE OF THE VARIOUS DRAGON PROJECTS is to bear witness to violence against people of color, The Projects intent is to visibly connect. what some could see as isolated events from George Floyd, to Freddie Gray, to Trayon Martin hopefully to touch people’s hearts and brings awareness that it is part of a wider system.
+From the Healing Racism Toolkit: THE PURPOSE OF THE VARIOUS DRAGON PROJECTS is to bear witness to violence against people of color, hopefully to touch people’s hearts and brings awareness that specific acts of violence are a part of a wider system.

 James Varner at State House and BEYOND